Hitch Cargo Carrier

 Popular 6 Pack of Straps by Cartman.

 It seems that there could never be enough straps to deal with.
-Some manufacturers offer from 2 to 4 straps, while others sell their cargo carriers with no straps at all.
-Regardless of the situation, drivers should always have extra straps available in case of an emergency.
+Some manufacturers offer 2 to 4 straps, while others sell their cargo carriers with no straps.
+Regardless, drivers should always have extra straps available in an emergency.
 The number of securing straps has less to do with the design of the hitch carrier and more to do with the size and weight of the cargo.
-For this reason, each type of cargo has its own needs when it comes to securing straps.
+For this reason, each type of cargo has its own needs regarding securing straps.

-Many people can also find plenty of reliability in extra straps when it comes to lateral support.
-When taking corners, the load should actually be as stable as when driving in straight lines.
-Extra straps are cheap to buy, and there are plenty of great designs to choose from.
-One of the best tips is actually to look for straps made with vivid colors.
+Many people can also find plenty of reliability in extra straps for lateral support.
+When taking corners, the load should be as stable as when driving in straight lines.
+Extra straps are cheap to buy, and plenty of great designs exist.
+One of the best tips is to look for straps made with vivid colors.
 These colors can add to the visibility of the hitch cargo carrier, which can only improve on-road safety.
 If a roof rack can work well with black straps, orange, red or green straps are much better at the back of the car on a hitch-mounted cargo carrier.

 But most straps can also deteriorate in time.
 Due to the UV lights and salts on the road during winter, these securing straps can show signs of wear in time due to temperature changes.
 The best alternative is to consider replacing the straps when the first safety concerns arise and not wait for them to break off completely.